isomerpages/moe-stgabrielssec/school-announcement/school-announcement/_posts/2024-12-17-post-Secondary 1 Posting Day 18th December 2024.md

 </li>
 <li>
 <p>The outcome of the successful appeal applications will be communicated
-on 30 December 2025.
+by 2 January 2025.
 The school will not disclose the reasons for successful or unsuccessful applications.</p>
 <p></p>
 <p></p>